 A common theme across all of our customers, whether it be the Retail, eCommerce, Telecommunications or other industries, is this shift towards real-time.
 This shift is happening because organizations want to be able to converge the systems that run the business with the systems that manage it, otherwise known as hybrid transactional / analytics processing.

 We invite you to watch our recorded webinar series focusing on solution architectures leveraging a platform which tightly integrates in-memory computing and a high-performance Spark distribution for insight and action at the point of decision.
-Learn about the “why” and “how” of HTAP capabilities and how HTAP database technology can help you directly from GigaSpaces IMC division’s VP of Products and Strategy, Ali Hodroj.
+Learn about the “why” and “how” of HTAP capabilities and how HTAP platform can help you directly from GigaSpaces IMC division’s VP of Products and Strategy, Ali Hodroj.
 Click below to watch recorded webinars or join our upcoming webinar in the series:

 HTAP is the cornerstone of modern big data architectures which mainly addresses the initial stage of fast data.
 Today, leading analysts are discussing how companies are incorporating technology to more readily generate actionable insights.
 Both Gartner’s HTAP (Hybrid Transactional/Analytical Processing), and Forrester’s Insight Platforms address how the industry is witnessing a convergence of workflows and technology platforms for real-time, analytics, cloud, and in-memory processing to effectively address time-sensitive business decisions that involve the volumes of big data.